ClementTsang/kobo_wifi_weather/README.md

 ## Why

-I had a spare Kobo Wifi, and e-ink displays cost far too much for me to just chuck it, so this is what I decided to do with it.
+I had a spare Kobo Wifi, and e-ink displays of a comparable size cost far too much right now for me to just chuck it, so this is what I decided to do with it.

 ## How to use this